Vercelli psychiatric hospital massacre: Remembrance

 Reductionist associations commemorate the massacre each year with a mass at the Novara camp and commemorations at the sites where it took place.

 Historical evaluation

-Claudio Pavone expressly called the Vercelli massacre a "reprisal": "When, between April 28 and 29, 1945, the Germans trying to break through to the east operated massacres of partisans and civilians in the Santhià area, the partisans shot an equal number of fascists in reprisal in Vercelli."
+Claudio Pavone expressly called the Vercelli massacre a "reprisal": "When, between 28 and 29 April 1945, the Germans trying to break through to the east operated massacres of partisans and civilians in the Santhià area, the partisans shot an equal number of fascists in reprisal in Vercelli."

 Cesare Bermani has thus characterized the facts: "The Vercelli incident, if indeed it took place in the manner indicated by the police documents, would seem to confirm, even in the forms of retaliation, the logic of the 'eye for an eye,' with introjection at times of behavior already assumed by the enemy, which is present in every civil war."